Pitt-INFORMS/workshops/versioncontrol/README.md

 ### Instructions
 - Read step 1 to get a high-level intro to version control.
 Don't overthink it.
-- OPTIONAL (but super useful) configure your terminal or IDE to show the git status [instructions here](GITTERMINAL.md).
+- OPTIONAL (but super useful) configure your terminal or IDE to show the git status - [instructions here](GITTERMINAL.md).
 - Follow the instructions in steps 2-6.
-    - They are meant to make you look up some new commands - when you see the emoji 🔍, it will be a hyperlink to helpful resources on commands.
+    - They are meant to make you look up some new commands - when you see the emoji 🔍, it will be a hyperlink to helpful resources on commands - click it!
-    - In general, *your computer already has all the answers you need* - read the outputs of the commands carefully.
+    - In general, *your computer already has all the answers you need* - read the outputs of all commands carefully.
-- Check the following resources after you are done for additional reading and reviewing:
+- Check the following resources after you are done for additional reading and prep if you'd like:
     - https://www.atlassian.com/git/tutorials/what-is-version-control

 1. **Introduction to Version Control**: